SharpSync/docs/propertymapping/readme.md

 ![Alt text](images/PropertyMapping4.png "Rendering")

 ### Configure Rules
 Property Mapping Rules are used to define the output format of the BOM data shown in SharpSync.
 When a rule is applied, all cells in a column mapped to a property will be evaluated.
 If the cell data does not fall within the rules applied, the cell will display an error color on its border, with a more detailed explanation in the cell overlay.
 Hover over a cell to see the applied rules evaluated in the overlay.
 Click on list icon in the Rules column of the desired Property Mapping to begin.
-For the list of Rules with explanations for each, click the following link: [List of Property Mapping Rules](/propertymapping/markdown/rules.md)
+For the list of Rules with explanations for each, click the following link:  [Property mapping rules](markdown/readme.md)

 ![Alt text](images/PropertyMapping5.png "Rules Module")
 1. Select the rule desired.
 Be sure to select the type of rule that best matches the data type.
 (Text, Numeric, JavaScript expression, Json value)